raghur/easyblogger/README.rst

     3295765957555899963

-Or just tell easyblogger to convert from ``markdown`` with the --format arg
+Or just tell easyblogger to convert from ``markdown`` with the –format arg

 .. code:: bash